YoloSwagTeam/feedstail/README.rst

 The default output format may not be ok for you.
 You can specify your own format using the ``f`` option.
 The given fields must be an available property of the feed entries.
-The following example will output the published date, the title and the url:
+The following example will output the published date, the title and the link:

 ::

-  $ feedstail -u http://identi.ca/api/statuses/public_timeline.atom -f "{published}: {title} - {url}"
+  $ feedstail -u http://identi.ca/api/statuses/public_timeline.atom -f "{published}: {title} - {link}"

 Feedstail compares the ``id`` element to find new entries.
 You can choose another element of comparison with the ``k`` option.